Kartik11082/Stacksearch/Readme.md

 ## Tech

-Dillinger uses a number of projects to work properly:
+Stacksearch uses a number of projects to work properly:

 - [Requests][requestsSite] - HTTP for Humans
 - [Argparse][argparseSite] - Parser for command-line options, arguments

-And of course Dillinger itself is open source with a [repository][githubPage] on GitHub.
+And of course Stacksearch itself is open source with a [repository][githubPage] on GitHub.

 ## Installation